 Certain people are more prone to developing plantar fasciitis than others, including people with flat feet and high arches.

 The most effective way to relieve plantar fasciitis pain (and prevent recurrence) is to keep your arches from flattening by adding firm arch support to your footwear.

-When choosing orthotics for plantar fasciitis, look for firm, medical grade support, a precise fit that mimics the contours of your foot, and a deep heel cup.
+We recommend Tread Labs Pace insoles for people with plantar fasciitis.
+They offer the firm, medical grade support needed to support your plantar fascia, a precise fit that mimics the contours of your foot, and a deep heel cup.

 Your plantar fascia is a thick band of tissue that connects your heel bone to the base of your toes.
 You can feel your own plantar fascia by pulling your big toe towards your ankle and feeling the pronounced ridge that runs down the middle of your arch.